wbing520/ai-performance-engineering/code/ch13/README.md

 ### Running the Examples

-All scripts should now run successfully on Hopper (H100/H200) and Blackwell (B200/B300) architectures:
+All scripts are validated on Blackwell (B200/B300) systems:

 ```bash
 # Run all examples